Chibi-Scheme

 C libraries, described in the FFI section below.

-The default language is based on the latest draft of
+The default language is the (scheme base) library from

 R7RS, which is mostly a